 Every doubt that can be established by your criminal attorney provides a foothold for further negotiations for a possible dismissal of the case.

-At The Hampton Law Firm, we offer a team of former prosecutors with over 85 years of criminal law experience and over 550 criminal jury trials in Tarrant County and other North Texas Courts.
+At The Hampton Criminal Defense Attorneys, PLLC, we offer a team of former prosecutors with over 85 years of criminal law experience and over 550 criminal jury trials in Tarrant County and other North Texas Courts.
 In addition to ensuring you spend no time in jail, the number one priority of your criminal lawyer should be to fight to ensure this allegation does not remain on your criminal record.
-The Hampton Law Firm is committed to fighting to protect your freedom and your future.
+The Hampton Criminal Defense Attorneys, PLLC is committed to fighting to protect your freedom and your future.

-Call The Hampton Law Firm now for a free consultation and an opportunity to speak to me about the facts of your case and the options you have under Texas law.
-Call Jeff Hampton at The Hampton Law Firm at 817-826-9885.
+Call The Hampton Criminal Defense Attorneys, PLLC now for a free consultation and an opportunity to speak to me about the facts of your case and the options you have under Texas law.
+Call Jeff Hampton at The Hampton Criminal Defense Attorneys, PLLC at 817-826-9885.